A Photographer’s Guide to Kyoto, Japan

 Getting here: Ask anyone in Kyoto and they can point you in the direction of Gion but if you’re travelling by train look for the Gion Shijo Station on the Keihan Line.

-Photo tip: Don’t pester the Geishas by being their personal paparazzi, they’re working and who wants flash bulbs in their face while walking to work!?
+Photo tip: Please follow the new rules along Hanami-koji Dori and the Geisha area and do not take photos here.
+You will see signage around and it’s important to adhere to the rules as in the past, tourists have pestered the Geishas by being their personal paparazzi, they’re working and who wants flash bulbs in their face while walking to work!?
 Observe respectfully and keep your distance.
-For the best photo opportunities visit after dark and wander along Hanami-koji Dori or Shirakawa Canal capturing the calm evening vibe.
+For the best opportunities to see Geisha visit after dark and wander along Hanami-koji Dori or Shirakawa Canal to soak up the calm evening vibe.
 Also climbing the stairs to Yasaka Shrine at sunset will give you a great view over the city or at night it will allow you to play around with a slow shutter and blur the traffic below.

 Yasaka Shrine + Maruyama Park